ZeyuJin/geodetic_inversion/README.md

 -  ## Sometimes, little prior knowledge of the fault is available (length, depth, dipping angles, location, etc.), so it is beneficial to use an [MCMC Bayesian Inversion](https://github.com/evavra/pyffit) to pin it down.

 - `fault_file`: The fault ID is counted based on the order of fault segments written in `fault_file`, all fault segments have a default dip angle of 90 degrees.
 This file is same as the one in Step 3.
+The fault file can be obtained via 1) local fault database 2) manually tracing the fault coordinate from remote-sensing data.
+You can use the function 'fitPiecewiseLine.m' to construct fault segments from the curved surface trace coordinate data.
 - `dip_change_id = 1:5`: The array of fault IDs that have dip angles **NOT** equal to 90 degrees.
 - `dip_angle = [87.7, 81.8, 85, 89.3, 89.3]`: The array of dip angles that are consistent with the array of `dip_change_id`.
 - `len_top = 1.2e3`: The top length of each fault patch